Admission rules for Hertfordshire community mixed-sex secondary schools

 RULE 2: Medical or social needs.

 A panel will determine whether there’s enough evidence to admit your child under this rule.
 You must provide supporting evidence from a doctor, psychologist or other professional involved with your child.
-You will need to show that only one particular school can meet your child’s needs.
+You will need to show that only this one particular school can meet your child’s needs (make sure your letters of support name the school).

 RULE 3: Sibling.

 Children with a sibling at the school at the time of application (unless the sibling is in their final year).
+The sibling needs to be in Years 7 to 11 in a 11-16 secondary school, or Years 7 to 13 in a 11-18 school.
 A ‘sibling’ means a sister, brother, half brother or sister, adopted brother or sister, or child of the parent/carer or partner.
 The children must live in the same house from Monday to Friday.

-RULE 4: You live in the priority area and this is your closest school or academy that’s mixed-sex, non-faith and non-selective.
+RULE 4: You live in the priority area and this is your closest school or academy that’s mixed-sex, non-faith and non partially selective.

-To find out which is your closest mixed-sex, non-faith and non-selective school, call Hertfordshire County Council on 0300 123 4043.
-If you want to guess at this yourself, by using the maps on SchoolGuru, just ignore any single-sex, faith schools or selective schools that are closer to your house – they're irrelevant under this Rule.
-Note: selective schools offer places based on academic ability.
+To find out which is your closest mixed-sex, non-faith and non partially selective school, call Hertfordshire County Council on 0300 123 4043.
+If you want to guess at this yourself, by using the maps on SchoolGuru, just ignore any single-sex, faith or partially selective schools/academies that are closer to your house – they're irrelevant under this Rule.
+Note: partially selective schools offer places based on ability.

 Tiebreaker: distance to the school (closest applicants take priority)